furacca/cuterle/README.md

 For every input file there is a check which guarantee its existence and the right format. <br>
 **Please be sure to use the right format**

-If you are not sure about how getting the tsv file follow [How to get a ~.tsv file](#how-to-get-a-tsv-file)
+If you are not sure about how getting the tsv file follow [How to get a ~.tsv file](#how-to-get-a-tsv-file).

 <img src="./screenshots/02_first_run.png" width="700">
 <!-- ![](./screenshots/02_first_run.png) -->